Monk Basic Guide

 Shadow of the Destroyer

-Opo-Opo form has Shadow of the Destroyer, a circle AoE around you with 110 potency which becomes a guaranteed critical hit when executed with its form bonus.
+Opo-opo form has Shadow of the Destroyer, a circle AoE around you with 110 potency which becomes a guaranteed critical hit when executed with its form bonus.

 Four-Point Fury

 Raptor form has Four-Point Fury, another circle AoE around you with 120 potency.
-It also grants a 15% damage increase buff, Discipled Fist, which lasts for 15 seconds.

 Rockbreaker